samclane/samclane.github.io/_posts/2019-6-2-how-to-install-opencv4-on-a-raspberry-pi-with-python-37.md

 ---
 # Why?

 I'm currently working on a project that needs Python 3.7 to function.
-To the chagrin of most developers, the Raspberry Pi only natively supports Python 2.7 and 3.5, so we're going to have to figure out how to get that on there first.
+To the chagrin of most developers, the Raspberry Pi only natively supports Python 2.7 and 3.5.
+But, many projects, including my game Discordia, need Python 3.7.
+I want to host a Discordia server on my Pi, but how am I going to even try if there's no Python 3.7?

+Lets' start there; by installing Python 3.7.

 ## Requirements
 * Raspberry Pi 3B or 3B+